erikglee/OSPREY_BIDS/docs/source/expected_inputs.rst

   the image data for both images to be a point cloud.
 The combined points from all localizers will then be used for registration with the high resolution anatomical image.

-If you want to utilize the --localizer_registration flag, you must also use the --segmentation_dir flag.
+If you want to utilize the \-\-localizer_registration flag, you must also use the \-\-segmentation_dir flag.